linfeng-feng/AudioSpa-demo/index.md

 </table>

 ## A sound source in noisy environments
 The baseline is simulated using HRIR.
-Existing methods typically place all sound events in a single direction.
+Previous methods typically place all sound events in a single direction.
 By using text captions, AudioSpa can control the direction of specific sound event.

 <table>
   <thead>